JanJaapKo/SessyBattery/README.md

 - implement summary for all batteries (like total power, SoC etc)
 - implement data from p1 meter
 - implement OpenAPI spec to allow controlling the batteries from Domoticz
+- implement auto discovery to get rid of config file

 ## Prerequisites